dusty-nv/rovernet/README.md

 The CNN/RNN's that comprise the network and it's associated action/state reward functions are implemented in Lua using Torch7.
 A C-library interface is provided for integrating rovernet with low-level sensors and robotic control components.

-A self-contained sandbox holds the Torch/Lua components locally for improved management & configuration control.
+A self-contained sandbox holds the Torch/Lua components locally for improved code management & configuration control.

 # Building from Source